 Substance use in the workplace has serious and expensive ramifications.
 Based on data reported by the National Council on Alcoholism and Drug Dependence Inc. (NCADD), EHS Today says drug abuse in the workplace costs employers a combined $81 billion each year.
 Approximately 70% of the 14.8 million Americans who are using illegal drugs are employed, meaning it's entirely possible you have illicit drug use in your workplace.

 Some employers still continue to wonder why they should test their employees, as well as craft a rock-solid drug-free workplace policy.
-Let’s go into more detail on the hidden dangers — both monetary and otherwise — of on-the-job substance use and learn why you as the employer should make workplace drug testing a top priority for your business.
+Let's go into more detail on the hidden dangers — both monetary and otherwise — of on-the-job substance use and learn why you as the employer should make employee drug testing a top priority for your business.

 Workplace Drug Use Leads to More Absences, Lost Productivity, and High Employee Turnover